Posts

 Baby wearing

-Me baby-wearing my daughter while walking on the beach in 2007 or 2008.
+(Photo removed to protect my daughter’s privacy) Me baby-wearing my daughter while walking on the beach in 2007 or 2008.
 I have one very vivid memory from when I was working at the child crisis center.
 A 10 month old baby was recently admitted to the nursery.
 This center had two houses- the baby house was for birth to age 3, and the big kid house was for ages 4-12.
 I worked in the 3-11 shift in the baby house about 70% of the time.
 Other times, I filled in on the night shift in either house.
 This ten month old baby that was admitted to the baby house cried constantly, and was only content when being held.
 In the baby house at the time, there were four staff members and ten children.
 The ten children consisted of 8 toddlers that were able to walk, this ten month old infant, and a one month old newborn That’s only a ratio of 2 and a half to one.
-Not only that, but there was a baby wearing device almost identical to the one I’m wearing in the above picture with my own baby about 7 years later.
-Someone had donated this baby c...
+Not only that, but there was a baby wearing device almost identical to the one I’m wearing in the above picture with my own baby abo...

 Daycare child forgotten